portainer/portainer-docs/contribute/contribute.md

 The following guidelines outline our engineering workflows, please review these before making a contribution to ensure any changes can be integrated smoothly.

-## Contributing to the Portainer CE codebase
+## Contributing to the Portainer codebase

 {% hint style="warning" %}
 #### AI assistance notice <a href="#id-987d7792-f717-4a29-9fe7-b9014d343629" id="id-987d7792-f717-4a29-9fe7-b9014d343629"></a>